renovate-bot/khulnasoft-lab-_-chatops/README.md

 1. Set up a Slack bot.
 2. Make sure the bot is present in the channel.
 3. Expose the API token via the `SLACK_TOKEN` environment variable.

+Other commands may require additional tokens such as a GitLab or Twitter API token.

 # Adding Commands